MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-deploy-apps-winse/index.md

 Windows 11 SE is designed to provide a simplified and secure experience for students.
 Windows 11 SE prevents the installation and execution of third party applications with a technology called *Windows Defender Application Control (WDAC)*.

 WDAC applies an *allowlist* policy called *Windows 11 SE base policy*, which ensures that unwanted apps don't run or get installed.
-However, it also prevents IT admins from deploying apps to Windows 11 SE devices, unless they're included in the E Mode policy.
+However, it also prevents IT admins from deploying apps to Windows 11 SE devices, unless they're included in the Windows 11 SE base policy.

 With the use of WDAC *supplemental policies*, Intune allows specific third party applications to be installed and executed.
 The [allowlist process][EDU-1] is done on an app-by-app basis, and the time to request an application to be allowed and have the supplemental policy deployed can be lengthy.